 The following guidelines were adopted from the Sep 2022 Technical Guidelines for Livelihood Conditional Cash Transfer (CCT) Programmes for unskilled labor in Yemen.
+Adjustments may be made by partners based on the labor market unskilled labor rates.

-- 1. CFW workers should sign a code of conduct before starting their work.
-The code of conduct outlines the principles and values that guide the CFW activities, such as respect, dignity, accountability, transparency, and non-discrimination.
-The code of conduct also specifies the rules and regulations that CFW workers must follow, such as safety, quality, attendance, and reporting.
-The code of conduct also explains the consequences and procedures for any breach or violation of the code of conduct, such as warnings, or termination.
-The code of conduct aims to ensure that CFW workers perform their work in an ethical and professional manner, and that they protect themselves and others from any harm or abuse. - 2.
-The CFW rates per working day are3: - a.
+- 1. The CFW rates per working day are3: - a.
 In IRG areas of control: YER 9,300 (based on a monthly rate of YER 139,000, 15 days of work/month) - b.
-In DFA areas of control: YER 5,200 (based on a monthly rate of YER 77,500, 15 days of work/month) - 3.
-Six working hours should be considered as maximum working hours / day. - 4.
-In the event of a depreciation of the YER, it is envisaged that partners will make savings due to the conversion from USD to YER.
-Savings can be utilized to engage new participants to complete the ongoing activities, or provide more work days to the same beneficiaries. - 5.
+In DFA areas of control: YER 5,200 (based on a monthly rate of YER 77,500, 15 days of work/month) - 2.
+Six working hours should be considered as maximum working hours / day. - In the event of a depreciation of the YER, it is envisaged that partners will make savings due to the conversion from USD to YER.
+Savings can be utilized to engage new participants to complete the ongoing activities, or provide more work days to the same beneficiaries. - 4.
 Before undertaking a CCT programme, it is critical to verify the following: - a.
 The average daily Local Market Unskilled Labor Rate (LMULR) at Governorate level.
 CCCM Subnational Cluster Coordinators can support by verifying with the FSAC coordinator in the hub - b.
 Markets are functioning - c.
-Assets to be built or rehabilitated will meet the basic needs of the community - 6.
+Assets to be built or rehabilitated will meet the basic needs of the community - 5.
 When selecting the time and duration of a CFW activity, partners must consider that communities may already be engaged in other livelihood and productive activities.
-For example, if a CFW project is targeting a community whose employment is primarily in agriculture, it is best to start it during the off-season. - 7.
-Work during the hot summer season when temperatures reach upward of 40 °C should be delayed, or alternative working arrangements put in place.
+For example, if a CFW project is targeting a community whose employment is primarily in agriculture, it is best to start it during the off-season. - 6.
+Work during the hot summer season when temperatures reach upward of 40 °C should be delayed, or alternative working arrangements put in place. - 7.
+All CFW activities should adopt a "do no harm" approach through a preliminary assessment to ensure that assets created will not trigger conflicts within the community through unitented marginalization or discrimination of certain groups and should ensure equal access to the planned CFW opportunities to men, women, persons with disabilities and persons from marginalized groups.